code-world-no-blanket/LLM-beliefs/README.md

 # Evidence-Based Beliefs and Behaviors for LLMs
-Supplemental Materials for "Exploring Evidence-Based Beliefs and Behaviors of LLM-Based Programming Assistants"
+Supplemental Materials for "Exploring the Evidence-Based Beliefs of LLM-Based Programming Assistants"

 ## Description of files with paper sections: